informalflare/playwright-example-repository/api/README.md

 ## Preconditions

-- use the .env_example file to create an env file with credentials
+- use the .env_example file to create an .env file in the root directory with user credentials
-- credentials should be correct

 # How to run the api tests